-If you’re on a mission to detoxify your home during this spring cleaning season, remember, there are some common products like bleach spray and scented candles that tend to go overlooked (did you know tea tree oils are a hidden toxin?).
+If you’re on a mission to detoxify your home during this spring cleaning season, remember, there are some common household toxins that tend to go overlooked (did you know tea tree oils are a hidden toxin?).
 In order to make your home as safe as possible, cross-check our list of hidden toxins and chemicals in your home, and what you can use in their place.